iadvize/documentation/Documentation.md

 ## Getting started on GraphQL

-GraphQL is our new API.
-All new resource will only be exposed in this new API.
+GraphQL is our new API All new resources will only be exposed in this new API.
-We are currently migrating old resource from Rest API to GraphQL.
+We are currently migrating old resources from Rest API to GraphQL.
 Please note that we are in alpha version, resources are pretty stable but authentication method will change in the next months.